 These Smoked Chicken Quarters are well-seasoned with a fabulous rub, but whether you sauce them or not is up to you.
 Grab your favorite barbecue sauce or choose something deliciously different, like Alabama White Sauce.
 This tangy sauce pairs so nicely with this Smoked Chicken Quarters recipe!

 Store any leftover chicken leg quarters in an airtight container in the fridge for 3-4 days.
-You can use your leftover chicken in all your favorite recipes, including Smoked Chicken Nachos, Chicken Mac and Cheese, and Chicken Quesadillas.
+You can use your leftover chicken in all your favorite recipes, including Smoked Chicken Nachos, Chicken Mac and Cheese, and bbq chicken mac and cheese.